Open-DDR/test-purpose/systemc/qemu_integration/video_script.md

 **Visual: Summary slides**

 ### Script:
 "The QEMU-SystemC integration provides unprecedented system-level verification capabilities.
-You can now run complete operating systems and real applications with accurate LPDDR5 memory modeling.
+You can now run complete operating systems and real applications with accurate DDR memory modeling.

 Key takeaways:
 - Build with 'make all' in the systemc_bridge directory